Running and cycling apps take workout precision to a whole new level, while adding the element of community.

 In short, Runkeeper accurately tracks your location, allows you to see the live map, and, once you’re finished, you can check out multiple metrics: distance, time, pace, calories burned, and so on.
 All your activities will automatically save the data and you can tag fellow runners or riders, add notes, and upload photos.

 While the app isn’t extremely economical with the screen space, it does have an aesthetically-pleasing interface and it’s also user-friendly.
 Furthermore, it has a social component which lets you see your friends’ activities.

 All in all, Runkeeper excels especially for running sessions and is great for keeping track of all your records in one place.

 If you are all about cycling, you really can’t go wrong with Strava.
 It seems to have built a healthy head-start in the world of cycling, and the cycling community that uses it is already large and growing.
+The network effect is worth something, and there is more chance that your friends and training comrades are on Strava than any other app.
 The interface is excellent, too.

 If you are going to use the app for running, you may want to consider options like Runtastic and Runkeeper, which offer you all the features that you need to monitor your progress.
 Both are highly-appreciated, have a solid user base, and have proven their reliability over time.